denotalabs/denota-protocol/README.md

 To create an invoice, set the type property of the module object to "invoice" and provide the Ethereum addresses of the creditor and debitor.
 You can also provide optional notes or a file for the invoice.
 If you have an IPFS hash for the invoice, you can provide it using the ipfsHash property.

-To create an escrow, set the moduleName property of the module object to "Escrow" and provide the inspectionPeriod property.
+To create an escrow, set the moduleName property of the module object to "reversibleRelease" and provide the inspector property.

 You can also use the approveToken function to approve a token for use in writing notas.